mikeippath/vm_checker/README.md

    - Outputs a file named `server_changes.json` containing added or removed servers from each pod.
    - Renames `all_servers_dump_new.json` to `all_servers_dump_old.json` after the comparison.
    - Generates a `.csv` file called `servers.csv` containing a list of web servers from each pod.  `servers.csv` will be used for the zfs backup process on zfs-repl4, which backs up web servers via zfs and uses this file as its source of truth.
+   - Outputs a file called `server_change_history.csv` that is a historical record of servers added or removed from each pod by date and time.

 4. **Example Output Files:**
    - `all_servers_dump_old.json`: Master list of all servers and their pods in JSON format.